Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale: Creation of the Estonian Subjectivity Dataset

 \subsection{Dataset Creation Principles}

 Our goal was to collect subjectivity annotations that enable discriminating between subjective and objective texts in varying degrees.
-Therefore, instead of labeling texts categorically as subjective or objective, we set out to rate the degree of subjectivity on a scale where one end corresponds to completely objective texts and the other one to completely subjective texts.
+Therefore, instead of labeling texts categorically as subjective or objective, we set out to rate the degree of subjectivity on a scale where one end corresponds to completely objective texts and the other end to completely subjective texts.
 Although Likert scales are often used to annotate subjective tasks (such as sentiment), we considered the 5- or 7-point scales too restrictive and opted for a continuous scale ranging from 0 to 100, where low values close to 0 should be assigned to objective texts and high values close to 100 should characterize very subjective texts.
+Using a sliding scale would also theoretically allow annotators to score more intuitively than having to choose from a small number of labels.

 The aim was to create a dataset of 1000 texts annotated with subjectivity ratings.
 Prior to the dataset creation, a small-scale pilot study was conducted to test the source selection principles and the validity of the annotation method.